Why pay just to sleep on the way to your next adventure?

 I-70 Utah – several locations with great night viewing of stars on the stretch between Salina and Green River

-Truck Stops – The semi drivers are your main companions on the interstates.
-They are often traveling great distances and need a place to stopover for the night.
-Most truck stops are also welcoming of car/van travelers, the only exceptions being those that are located in town near a major city.
-Even then it may be ok to sleep there, but it is more likely that local transient populations will be using the area as well.
+The semi drivers are your main companions on the interstates.
+They are often traveling great distances and need a place to stopover for the night, so most truck stops are also welcoming of car/van travelers.
+The only exceptions being those that are located in town near a major city, similarly to rest areas.
+Even then it may be ok to sleep there, but it is more likely that local populations of vehicle dwellers will be using the area as well.

-Cabela’s – Outdoor retailer that caters to the RVing crowd.
+Outdoor retailer that caters to the RVing crowd.
 In many areas they offer overnight parking.
 If unsure if it is ok, call or go in to the individual location.
 We had one of our most restful nights situated between a van and an RV at the Cabela’s in Rapid City, South Dakota.

-Bass Pro Shops – Another outdoor retailer that offers policies similar to Cabela’s.
+Another outdoor retailer that offers policies similar to Cabela’s.
 Again, make sure the individual location allows overnight parking.
-Many of these may say it is ok but only for one or few nights.
+Many of these may say it is ok but only for one or a few nights.

-BLM Land – This is the BEST choice for a solid night’s sleep for free.
+This is the BEST choice for a solid night’s sleep for free.
 No lights, no traffic noise (usually), and no disturbance from other vehicles running, passing, etc. Abundant in the west and in areas with mountains and highly wild areas, this government owned land offers free primitive camping in many obscure and beautiful corners of the country.

 Four of the most convenient places we have ever stayed on BLM land are:

-Moab – Willow Springs Rd.
+Moab, Utah – Willow Springs Rd.

-Barstow – Stoddard Valley OHV
+Barstow, CA – Stoddard Valley OHV

 Apache Junction, AZ – Horse Trails Boondock

 Read the reviews on freecampsites.net to see if you can get a feel for how many vehicles a campsite can accommodate.
-It’s awful to drive two hours in the night only to have to turn around because the sites are all full.
+It’s awful to drive hours in the night only to have to turn around because the sites are full.
 Also, check the details of the road in to the site.
 Many of these roads are high clearance 4×4.

 BLM campsites usually have a 14-day stay limit.

-Walmart – This used to be a stand by, as Walmart welcomed RVers and other travelers to spend the night in their lots.
+This used to be a stand by, as Walmart welcomed RVers and other travelers to spend the night in their lots.
 Unfortunately their policies have changed.
 Another opportunity for travelers compromised by this “battle” against homelessness.
 Both travelers and those truly in need benefited from the respite these lots provided, but now are hounded by security and police and threatened with vagrancy tickets and being towed away.

-With practice, we have found the best places to park are on streets with many apartment complexes, along a fence or wall, not directly in front of a house.
+With practice, we have found the best places to park are on semi-residential streets with many apartment complexes, along a fence or wall, but never directly in front of a single family house.
 In these denser areas, a lot of different vehicles are in and out of different parking spaces each night.
-In a suburban neighborhood with mainly houses, people tend to know what cars belong on their street and you may rouse unwanted attention.
+On the other hand, in a suburban neighborhood with mainly houses, people tend to know what cars belong on their street and you may rouse unwanted attention.

-Casinos – Some casinos will allow overnight parking.
+Some casinos will allow overnight parking.
 Not many in Las Vegas though, not anymore.
 Out of the way casinos–we have found some in Phoenix, Oregon, and in Florida–may allow you to park there for a night or two.
 Be sure to check in with security or management.
 It isn’t a good idea to just go and park there without checking, as you are on private property.
-Some casinos are only lenient with RVs, but others will welcome anyone passing through that might be willing to drop some money on gambling.
+Some casinos are only lenient with RVs, but others will welcome anyone passing through that might drop some money on gambling.

 So there you have it–10 places to park for free on the road!
 Where are places you have stayed to get through a night?
 We would love to hear about your little gems in the comments below!